We Dare

+We Dare is an adult-oriented party video game developed by Ubisoft Milan, and released by Ubisoft in 2011 for the Wii and PlayStation 3 (PS3), exclusively in PAL regions.

+Gameplay

-We Dare is an adult-oriented party video game developed by Ubisoft Milan, for the Wii and PlayStation 3 (PS3) gaming systems.
-It is marketed as a "sexy, quirky, party game" and involves kissing, striptease and spanking.
-However, reviewers in countries where the game is available have noted that the game is in fact a relatively tame party game compilation with only very mild sexual connotations.
+We Dare is marketed as a "sexy, quirky, party game" that utilizes both consoles' wand-based motion controllers (the Wii Remote or the PlayStation Move controller) to engage in sensually prankish activities such as kissing, striptease and spanking.
+However, reviewers have observed that the game is in fact a relatively tame party game compilation with only very mild sexual connotations.

-Release
+Release and controversy

 The Pan European Game Information (PEGI) and Australian Classification Board (ACB) have drawn criticism by implying that the game is suitable for children (despite being marketed to adults): As the boards can only classify the game content, not what the players may be doing, PEGI rated the game a 12, while the ACB gave it an even more lenient PG rating.
 Months later, the PG rating given in Australia was reviewed, but retained.

-The game's YouTube trailer has since been blocked from viewing by Ubisoft, and US release plans were shelved.
-This was followed by a cancellation of the UK release, citing "[negative] public reaction".
-The game was later released in the UK.
+The game's YouTube trailer has since been blocked from viewing by Ubisoft, and plans for a North American localization were cancelled.
+Ubisoft also initially decided against releasing the game in the United Kingdom, citing "[negative] public reaction", but ultimately went back on this decision.

 The game was released in Europe on March 14, 2011, and in Australia on April 14, 2011.